 You can do this when applying oil after hot & cold hydrotherapy as part of DIY-minimalist skin-care basics.

 Place your hands around the belly button and begin by breathing in through the nose.
 Let your breath expand into your hands as you breathe in.
 As you exhale, your belly relaxes back in.
 60 percent of the lymph nodes lie beneath the diaphragm, so breathing with the diaphragm, which creates this slight ballooning of the abdomen, acts as a lymphatic pump.

 It is much easier to practice this breathing lying down and may take some time before this breathing feels natural.
 It is very easy to practice when first waking up or before falling asleep.

 It doesn’t matter whether you’re lying down, sitting up, walking, practicing yoga, or any kind of movement, abdominal breathing can be utilized at any moment, with any activity. (except Pilates…!)

 As with any self-care practices, begin with what feels best and form it into a habit.
 I stress the morning routine because habits are easiest to generate after waking up.
 It takes a few weeks to establish a new habit, so however works and feels best for you to practice over time, most importantly, enjoy!
-Let us know how you pump that lymph best—join us in the Holistic Liberation Facebook group to keep in touch!
+Let us know how you pump that lymph best by commenting here, or subscribe below to keep in touch.

 Jyllin, certified as a holistic healthcare practitioner in 2004, a bodyworker, and teacher of therapeutic yoga and creative movement, is committed to sharing environmentally and socially conscientious lifestyle tools that support liberation from addictive patterns of chronic stress.
 Learn more about Jyllin and The Holistic Liberation Program.